 You’ll love camping in our shaded space right on the riverbank.
 Lots of room for walking for both you and your pets.
-Beautiful river views can be enjoyed from shore or from your fishing boat, canoe, kayak, or jet ski.
+Beautiful river views can be enjoyed from shore or from your fishing boat, canoe, kayak or jet ski.
 Come on down and enjoy the friendly folks in Vevay, and have a relaxing time on the river.
-Seasonal Openings It is seasonal, and open spring, summer and fall only.
-Camp Sites The primitive camping sites are on the East side- down the 2nd drive-on the left-past the old boat ramp; in the shaded areas.
-There are 12 Full Service water and electric units and shower house on the West side- down the first drive- on the right-past the first shelter house.
-There are 8 with gravel pads shaded on the East Side- down the second drive- on the left- past the old boat ramp.
+Seasonal Openings It is seasonal, open spring, summer and fall only.
+Camp Sites The primitive camping sites are on the East side; down the 2nd drive on the left, past the old boat ramp, in the shaded areas.
+There are 12 Full Service water and electric units and shower house on the West side, down the first drive, on the right-past the first shelter house.
+There are eight with gravel pads shaded on the East Side, down the second drive, on the left, past the old boat ramp.
 Shower House & Dump Stations Shower house and Dump Stations available the West Side of the park.
-Guest Limit The number of guests permitted per lot is 4; each additional person is an additional charge.
-Pets must be on a 6 foot leash.
-Campfires are permitted using downed wood or driftwood in the lower campground […]
+Guest Limit The number of guests permitted per lot is four (4).
+Each additional person is an additional charge.
+Pets must be on a six foot leash.
+Campfires are permitted using downed wood or driftwood in the […]

 KYLE HOUSE The first hotel built on this site was known as the Kyle House.
 George Harrison Kyle took possession of the lot in 1853 from the International Order of Odd Fellows.
-He was an architect & builder & must have built the original hotel.
-It was destroyed by fire (date unknown) & was rebuilt by Thomas Delaney, who had bought the property in 1884.
-An impressive brick, it then became known as “The Delaney House.”
+He was an architect and builder and must have built the original hotel.
+It was destroyed by fire (date unknown) and was rebuilt by Thomas Delaney, who had bought the property in 1884.
+An impressive brick house, it then became known as “The Delaney House.”
 DELANEY HOUSE Delaney was an old Irishman.
 He came from Ireland as a hod carrier.
 “The hotel had an oil lamp in every room and had 22 regular boarders – the courthouse men, some school workers and lots of traveling men.
 They would display their goods in the sample room.
 There were lots of draymen who pulled wagons to and from the river.
-Storekeepers from all the country stores & from Ghent, Carrollton & Warsaw, Kentucky came to pick up goods.”
-PHOENIX HOTEL By 1898 the place was known as “The Phoenix Hotel”, because it had risen from the ashes.
+Storekeepers from all the country stores and from Ghent, Carrollton and Warsaw, Kentucky came to pick up goods.”
+PHOENIX HOTEL By 1898 the place was known as “The Phoenix Hotel,” because it had risen from the ashes.
 “There are thirty-two guest rooms, hot and cold water baths, is lighted by electricity and heated throughout by furnace.
-The culinary department & care […]
+The culinary department and […]

-Formerly the Riverhouse, Boondoggles Pub & Grub has reopened with new owners, Jerry & Martina.
+Formerly the Riverhouse, Boondoggles Pub & Grub has reopened with new owners, Jerry and Martina.
 Nice local bar located at 212 Ferry Street in Vevay.
-Full service bar with delicious food.
+Full-service bar with delicious food.
 Live music on Saturday nights.
 Great drinks, good food and good times!.
-Hours are 11am – 3am. https://www.facebook.com/river.house.127
+Hours: 11:00 a.m. to 3:00 a.m.
+Click to see our Menu

-Saturday, May 6, 2017 and Sunday, May 7, 2017 in Vevay, Indiana.
-Visit studios and locations at various sites around town to see & visit with artists & artisans at work.
+The Rivertown Art Tour takes place every May in Vevay, Indiana.
+Visit studios and locations at various sites around town to see and visit with artists and artisans at work.
 The Community Art Center at the corner of Main & Ferry will feature artisan demonstrations, as well as displays by several different artists.
 Many pieces are for sale as well.
 Call Ann at 812-427-3237 or Anita at 812-427-4048 for more information.
 New artists are welcome but must be juried in.
-This is a tour of fine arts and fine crafts
+This is a tour of fine arts and fine crafts Rivertown Art Tour Map

 This 35 room mansion was built in 1874 by Benjamin Franklin Schenck, son of a wealthy “hay king” of the steamboat era.
 It was the marvel of its time with a four storied tower and five bathrooms.
 If you’re interested taking a tour, you can schedule an appointment by calling Schenck Mansion at (812) 427-2787.
 Tours are $5/person.
 Visit their Website for more information.